 27 BCE: Gaius Julius Caesar Octavianus is granted the title Augustus by the Roman Senate, marking the beginning of the Roman Empire.
 Ten years earlier Augustus had appointed Herod as King of Judea, of whom he said “he would rather be a pig in Herod’s house than one of his family.”
 For more about why the clash between the Judeans and the Roman Empire did not have to lead to the destruction of the Temple and the end of a Jewish state, see Rome and Jerusalem: The Clash of Ancient Civilizations.

-929: Emir Abd-ar-Rahman III established the Caliphate of Córdoba.
-This came during what is called the “Golden Age” Due to their treatment by the rulers, the Jews of Cordoba supported the state and were active in commerce, industry and the study of science.
+929: Emir Abd-ar-Rahman III who had appointed Hasdi ibn Shaprut to serve as his physician, established the Caliphate of Córdoba which came during what is called the “Golden Age” and due to their treatment by the rulers, the Jews of Cordoba supported the state and were active in commerce, industry and the study of science.

 1232: In London, The Domus Conversorum known in English as the House of the Converts was founded by order of Henry III to provide a home and free maintenance for Jews converted to Christianity.